bayraktar1/SRA-Data-Collector/README.md

 `Downloads.smk` should be run with `--keep-going` as files belonging to certain accessions might no longer be available, which means that the rule for that accession will fail.
 This could also occur if  a sample is invalid, in which case it will fail during fasterq-dump.

-## Recommendations and warnings
-- Please be aware that you could download considerable amounts of samples using this pipeline and run out of storage space quickly.
-- It is recommended that you first explore the `metadata.csv` that is output by the `metadata.smk` before downloading the samples.
-- You can make adjustments to the `clean.tsv` output to adjust the samples that will be downloaded.
-- It is recommended that you pass 10–20 cores to downloads.smk to significantly speed up downloading samples.
-- If the download of the SRA database dump fails, you could download it manually from [here](https://gbnci.cancer.gov/backup/SRAmetadb.sqlite.gz) and place it in the `Data/` directory.

 ## Selecting species & accessions
 You can specify NCBI taxon IDs in `Data/taxons.txt`.
 Single or multiple taxons can be specified separated by a space. **If you specify a taxon ID that belongs to a rank higher than a species, all species of that rank will be downloaded!**